cmanv/tkstatus/README.md

 # zstatus
-Status bar for X11 written in tcl/tk and C.
+Status bar for ZWM written in tcl/tk and C.

 ## Introduction
-This is a personal project specifically designed to run on my FreeBSD desktop with the zwm window manager.
+This is a personal project designed for a FreeBSD desktop with the zwm window manager.
 The main script uses tcl/tk 9.0.

 The tcl language lacks the functions to access system information.
 But this is circumvented by using packages which are collections of C functions.
 For my own use, I've written these 4 small packages to provide all the functionnality I need for a status bar.
 These packages can be build with cmake and the relevant libraries and header files installed.